Synergy between cosmological and laboratory searches in neutrino physics: Cosmological probes

 Cosmology provides a unique window into the physics of neutrinos due to the existence of the cosmic neutrino background.
 Cosmic neutrinos decoupled from the thermal plasma just seconds after the onset of hot Big Bang expansion when the temperature of the plasma was around 1~MeV.
 Cosmic neutrinos accounted for a significant fraction of the energy budget of the universe until non-relativistic matter came to dominate about \num{50000} years later.
 The cosmic neutrino background has left observable imprints in the primordial abundances of light elements, the fluctuation spectra of the cosmic microwave background (CMB), and the formation of cosmic structure.

-Shortly after neutrino decoupling, neutrinos were diluted relative to photons primarily due to the transfer of entropy from electron-positron pairs to photons.
+Shortly after neutrino decoupling, neutrinos were diluted relative to photons primarily due to the transfer of entropy from electron-positron pairs to photons (which the bulk of the neutrinos did not share).
 The energy density $\rho_\nu$ of the cosmic neutrino background is commonly expressed in terms of the effective number of neutrino species,

 where $\rho_\gamma$ is the energy density of photons.
 The normalization is chosen such that if the three families of Standard Model neutrinos had decoupled instantaneously prior to electron-positron annihilation, then $N_\mathrm{eff}=3$.
 In fact, Eq.~\ref{eq:Neff_definition} can be extended in such a way to quantify the contribution of any very light and inert dark radiation species: $\rho_\nu \rightarrow \rho_\mathrm{rad}-\rho_\gamma$, with $\rho_{\rm rad} = \rho_\gamma + \rho_\nu + \rho_{\rm DR}$.
-Clearly, since $\rho_\gamma$ is well known, $N_{\rm eff}$ provides information about the energy density of decoupled relics, including neutrinos.
-In the Standard Model, $N_{\rm eff}$ can be accurately computed by explicitly solving for the process of neutrino decoupling in the early Universe when $T\sim 2\,{\rm MeV}$~\cite{Dolgov:2002wy}.
-Very recent analyses report $N_{\rm eff}^{\rm SM} = 3.044(1)$~\cite{EscuderoAbenza:2020cmq,Akita:2020szl,Froustey:2020mcq,Bennett:2020zkv} where the very small 0.001 theory uncertainty arises due to yet unaccounted radiative corrections to the neutrino-electron rates governing the process of relic neutrino decoupling~\cite{EscuderoAbenza:2020cmq}.
-A measurement of $N_\mathrm{eff}$ that differs from the Standard Model prediction could indicate the presence of additional neutrino species or a deviation from the standard thermal history.
+Clearly, since $\rho_\gamma$ is well known from COBE-FIRAS measurements of the CMB average temperature~\cite{Mather:1993ij, Fixsen:2009ug}, $\Neff$ provides information about the energy density of decoupled relics, including neutrinos.
+In the Standard Model, $\Neff$ can be accurately computed by explicitly solving for the process of neutrino decoupling in the early Universe when $T\sim 2\,{\rm MeV}$~\cite{Dolgov:2002wy}.
+The most recent analysis~\cite{Cielo:2023bqp} gives $N_\mathrm{eff}^\mathrm{SM} = 3.0432(2)$, with the very tiny uncertainty (much smaller than current and forecasted experimental sensitivity, see Sec.~\ref{subsec:cosmo_bounds}) coming from the contribution of three factors in quadrature: numerical accuracy, measurement errors in the determination of the solar mixing matrix elements, radiative corrections in neutrino-electron scattering rates~\cite{EscuderoAbenza:2020cmq,Bennett:2019ewm}.
+Previous analyses did not include radiative corrections in the $e^{+}e^{-}\rightarrow \nu\bar{\nu}$ reactions and reported $N_\mathrm{eff}^\mathrm{SM} = 3.0440(2)$~\cite{EscuderoAbenza:2020cmq,Akita:2020szl,Froustey:2020mcq,Bennett:2020zkv}.
+A measurement of $N_\mathrm{eff}$ that differs from the Standard Model prediction could indicate the presence of additional neutrino species or a deviation from the standard thermal history~\cite{Snowmass2021:LightRelics}.